 1 tbsp cinnamon

-300 g raspberry jam (spiked with champagne or spirits, if desired)
+300 g raspberry jam (spiked with spirits, if desired)

 In a large bowl, whip the butter, sugar and salt together until fluffy and pale.
 Add the eggs and mix well.